-Now that you know how to build these CAGED Chords and move them around the neck, you can take them to the fretboard as you get these 5 shapes under your fingers.
+Now that you know how to build CAGED chords and move them around the neck, take them to the fretboard as you get these 5 shapes under your fingers.

 The first CAGED chord you’ll explore is the C chord.

-To help you see how CAGED chords move up the neck, the example is written in open position as a C, and in barre position as a D chord.
+To help you see how CAGED chords move up the neck, the example is written in open position as C, and in barre position as D.

-The lowest note, C in open position, is the root of the chord, which will indicate the root note when moving this shape into a barre chord position.
+The lowest note is the root of the chord, which indicates the root note when moving this shape into a barre chord position.

-After you’ve learned this CAGED shape, play it on other root notes as you become familiar with sliding this shape around the fretboard.
+After you’ve learned this CAGED shape, play it on other roots as you become familiar with sliding this shape around the fretboard.

-As is the case for each new guitar chord you learn, use the C CAGED chord shape over the popular chord progressions at the start of this lesson.
+As is the case for each chord you learn, use the C CAGED shape over the popular chord progressions at the start of this lesson.

-Because CAGED chords are barre chords, working them into your playing over chord progressions one at a time is the best starting point when learning these guitar chords.
+Because CAGED chords are barre chords, working them into your playing one at a time is the best starting point.

 The second CAGED chord you’ll learn to play is the A chord.

-You can see the A CAGED shape written in open position as a A, and in barre position as a B chord.
+You can see the A CAGED shape written in open position as A, and in barre position as B .

-The lowest note, A in open position, is the root of the chord and will indicate the root note when moving this shape into a barre chord position.
+The lowest note, A in open position, is the root of the chord and indicates the root note when moving this shape into a barre chord position.

-Again, learn this chord in the keys below, then play it around the entire fretboard as you expand your studies of this important guitar chord shape.
+Again, learn this chord in the keys below, then play it around the fretboard as you expand your studies of this important chord shape.

-The third CAGED chord you’ll explore is the G chord, which you can see here written in open position as a G and in barre position as a A chord.
+The third CAGED chord you’ll explore is G, which you can see written in open position as a G and in barre position as A.

-The lowest note, G in open position, is the root of the chord and will indicate the root note when moving this shape into a barre chord position.
+The lowest note is the root of the chord and indicates the root note when moving this shape into a barre chord position.

-The G CAGED chord is probably the toughest out of all of these 5 chord shapes to finger on the guitar.
+The G CAGED chord is probably the toughest of these 5 chord shapes to finger.

 Because of this, you might need to learn the other 4 shapes first.

-Then, when your hands are used to these barre chords, you can come back and work on the G shape with increased finger dexterity and confidence on the fretboard.
+Then, when your hands are used to those barre chords, come back and work on the G shape with increased finger dexterity and confidence.

 The fourth CAGED chord you’ll learn how to play is the E chord.